Can I travel to South Africa right now?

 - OR Tambo International Airport (Johannesburg);

-- King Shaka International Airport (Durban); and
+- King Shaka International Airport (Durban);

-- Cape Town International Airport (Cape Town).
+- Cape Town International Airport (Cape Town)

 All commercial seaports are opened.